‘The USWNT said we deserved gold’ – Four-time Olympian Rosana on Brazil’s golden generation, Ronaldinho and...

 The recovery was so miraculous that the doctor asked Rosana to be a case study - and such was the manner in which she got to London, the experience was taken in in a completely different way to her three previous tournaments.

 It was worth her perseverance too.
-As well as getting to compete on the world stage yet once more, Rosana was delighted to spend time with Real Madrid star Marcelo and her idol, Ronaldinho, who she met for the first time at her first Olympics, in Sydney in 2000.
+As well as getting to compete on the world stage yet again, Rosana was delighted to spend time with Real Madrid star Marcelo and her idol, Ronaldinho, who she met for the first time at her first Olympics, in Sydney in 2000.

 “At the time, it was hard to find a female role model, so seeing these guys, managing to talk to them and spend some time with them was fantastic,” she says.